OSPanel/php-windows-builder/README.md

 ---

 **Made with ❤️ for the PHP developers and OSPanel users community**

----

-Хочешь, я сделаю английскую версию в виде отдельного `README.en.md`, сохраняя структуру и форматирование исходного?